 A skilled barber or hairstylist can go a long way on his or her talents.
 Just think of some of the hair pros who've achieved celebrity status within this field.
 But to approach that level of success, it takes a combination of talent, dedication to your craft, and a go-getting attitude.

 By cultivating the mindset of an entrepreneur, you can go well beyond the success of the average hairdresser or barbering pro.
-For example, the median annual pay of hair professionals in Canada is about $29,994, plus tips, for full-time work.
-Yet many hair care pros go on to earn more than $49,920 per year, plus tips.1 And those numbers don't even tell the whole story.
+For example, Job Bank states that the median annual pay of hair professionals in Canada is about $29,994, plus tips, for full-time work.
+Yet many hair care pros go on to earn more than $49,920 per year, plus tips.
+And those numbers don't even tell the whole story.

 It's possible to build a loyal clientele that lets you earn a lot more.
 In fact, some enterprising barbers and hairstylists are eventually able to generate six-figure incomes by growing their own businesses through a little creative thinking and steady pursuit of success.
 For many hair pros, it comes down to finding a particular niche, sometimes outside of a salon or barbershop setting.
 Imagine possibilities such as: